-- On successful completion of Stage1 of the Foundation Programme, a Certificate of Higher Education shall be awarded to those who exit the Programme. - On successful completion of Stage 2 and 3 a Foundation Degree will, on the basis of a student's performance at this stage, be awarded to those who complete the programme. - Awards are conferred in accordance with the UCEM Academic and General Regulations for Students and the UCEM Undergraduate Assessment, Progression and Award Regulations.
+- On successful completion of Level 1 of the Foundation programme, a Certificate of Higher Education shall be awarded to those who exit the programme. - On successful completion of Level 2 and 3 a Foundation Degree will, on the basis of a student's performance at this level, be awarded to those who complete the Programme. - Awards are conferred in accordance with the UCEM Academic and General Regulations for Students and the UCEM Undergraduate Assessment, Progression and Award Regulations.